Handbook

 Chapel

 Every class attends Chapel one morning per week.
-Chapel is taught by the Children’s Pastor of the First Church of the Nazarene, and the lesson is presented in an age-appropriate manner.
+Chapel is taught by the NCA Director, and the lesson is presented in an age-appropriate manner.
 In Chapel we sing, pray, and discuss practical biblical concepts.
 There is no denominational doctrine taught during Chapel.
 Lessons focus on biblical truths that can be put immediately into use by the students.
 Some of these lessons include God’s love, God’s forgiveness, kindness, love for one another, and other important life lessons.
 Parents are always welcome to come and visit Chapel services.

 Holiday Celebrations